IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Hub shall NOT be limited to the events prescribed in this profile to support synchronizing applications in reporting sessions.

-The Hub shall support content sharing events.
+The Hub shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

 ## 1:XX.2 RTC-IMR Actor Options